liaoweiduo/continual-learning-baselines/rebuttal.md

         | 3             | 35.5 | 29.5 | 53.3 |
         |               | evaluate on task 1 | 2 | 3 |

 - On CGQA, forgetting is relatively smaller than COBJ even for the naive Finetune method.
-It is intuitive, since COBJ is a real-world benchmark and CGQA is a grid-like synthesized benchmark.
+It is intuitive since COBJ is a real-world benchmark and CGQA is a grid-like synthesized benchmark.
-- The key point of MNTDP* to address catastrophic forgetting is to freeze old modules, thus, it can achieve no forgeting.
+- The key point of MNTDP* to address catastrophic forgetting is to freeze old modules, thus, it can achieve no forgetting.
 However, in our CGQA case, forgetting is not as suffered as the real-world benchmark (e.g., COBJ).
-Thus, MNTDP* does not perform well on CGQA.
-But, in COBJ, MNTDP* can largely eliminate forgetting, thus, outperforms the others.
+Thus, the advantages of MNTDP* are not obvious on CGQA.
+However, in COBJ, MNTDP* can largely eliminate forgetting, thus, outperforms the others.

 Q7: Explain why conv-based methods have lower (A_sub) even though they are sensitive to texture information, and sub protocol also uses texture information to composite images.

 - Good question.
-We are very sory that our explaination in line 268-271 did not satisfy you.
+We are very sorry that our explanation in line 268-271 did not satisfy you.
 We now try to discuss more about this.
-- We said ``conv-based models are sensitive to texture information'', thus, they tends to use texture features for prediction.
-Further, when texture features are absent from the target concept (in sub test, we use objects with different texture features for evaluation, e.g., train using red, black, and white shirts but test the green shirt in sub), models are confused to recognize the target concept.
+- We said ``conv-based models are sensitive to texture information'', thus, they tend to use texture features for prediction.
+Further, when texture features are absent from the target concept (in the sub test, we use objects with different texture features for evaluation, e.g., train using red, black, and white shirts but test the green shirt in sub), models are confused to recognize the target concept.
     - For example, a model recognizes the shirt concept by its color “red or black or white”.
-When a “green shirt” comes, this model does not recognize it is also a shirt.
-Thus, it results in poor test acc on sub test.
+When a “green shirt” comes, this model does not recognize that it is also a shirt.
+Thus, it results in poor test acc on the sub test.
-- One the contrary, vit-based models tend to use shape features for prediction and can correctly recognize “green shirt” as shirt concept since it has the same shape as other shirts.
+- On the contrary, vit-based models tend to use shape features for prediction and can correctly recognize “green shirt” as the shirt concept since it has the same shape as other shirts.
-- On the other hand, we guaranteed the Solvability that the evaluated attribute are seen in other concepts.
-The pool A_sub results indicate its pool compositionality on attirbute-level.
+- Note that, we guaranteed the Solvability that the evaluated attributes are seen in other concepts.
+The pool A_sub results indicate its pool compositionality on the attirbute level.

 Q8: Experimental results on ``Sample efficiency for learning compositionality'': why S(sys) are positive when few samples (between 0 to 100 samples) are present?

 - Good question.
-Here I should point out that the samples refer to training samples in the continual training tasks (line 306-307).
+I should point out that the samples here refer to training samples in the continual training tasks (line 306-307).
 - Note that S(sys)=(A_sys-A_non)/A_non.
 Here non-novel (non) testing tasks contain the same number of labels as training tasks, but the K labels are randomly chosen from the training label pool.
-That is, it is a small probability that a non-novel testing task is just one of the training task (of course, the number of training samples for each label is different from the training task).
+That is, it is a small probability that a non-novel testing task is just one of the training tasks (of course, the number of training samples for each label is relatively smaller than the training tasks).
     - Thus, when the model is not well-trained (which is the case when the number of training samples for each continual task is very few (less than 100)), A_non does not necessarily better than A_sys.

 Q9: experimental results on ``Varying number of continual training tasks'': why the small-way task needs a smaller number of compositional features for distinguishing classes but the accuracy drops when decreasing number of classes in the task.

 - Good question.
-First we need to clarify that we train the feature extractor at continual training phase.
-For a specific continual task, the model will learn crucial compositional features but miss other compositional features which are not needed for this task but may be crucial for the future continual tasks.
+First, we need to clarify that we train the feature extractor in the continual training phase.
+For a specific continual task, the model will learn crucial compositional features but miss other compositional features which are not needed for this task but may be crucial for future tasks.
-    - Taking the example in Appendix E.5 line 613-616, one can distinguish horse with person by their different shapes.
+    - Taking the example in Appendix E.5 line 613-616, one can distinguish a horse from a person by their different shapes.
 But this is not enough for the case of horse and zebra (i.e., limited compositionality).
-However, for the tri-classification task of distinguishing among horse, zebra, and person, one can learn both shape and texture features (i.e., relatively better compositionality).
-The learned texture features can be used in future tasks like distinguishing tigers with other animals.
+However, for the tri-classification task of distinguishing between horse, zebra, and person, one can learn both shape and texture features (i.e., relatively better compositionality).
+The learned texture features can be used in future tasks like distinguishing tigers from other animals.
-- Thus, the model may not obtain necessary features for these compositional testing tasks during the continual training phase.
-As a result, the performance of evaluating compsoitionality (i.e., Hn) drops.
+- Thus, the model may not obtain the necessary features for these compositional testing tasks during the continual training phase.
+As a result, the performance of evaluating compositionality (i.e., Hn) drops.

 Q10: Purpose to use “concept factorization”.

 - Good question.
 Sorry for not presenting our motivation to use ``concept factorization''.
 We will update the motivation in a revision.
-- Specifically, we need to mathmatically describe the data generation process from the pespective of sampling distribution.
-It can clearly shows the difference between our proposed compositional testing tasks.
+- Specifically, we need to mathematically describe the data generation process from the perspective of sampling distribution.
+It can clearly show the difference between our proposed compositional testing tasks.

 Thank you again for your comments.